 - F.3.4.D In making these calculations, appropriate weighting will be given to the credit point value of the modules included and mathematical rounding will be used to arrive at a whole number, i.e., 69.4 will be rounded to 69, whilst 69.5 will be rounded to 70. - F.3.5.E In addition to reporting the final classification as described above, the transcript for a graduating Integrated Masters student will also be issued showing the indicative classification attained at the end of Level 6.
-The standard formulae used in the University Undergraduate Regulations for Bachelor degrees will be used to generate the classification. - F.3.5.F An Integrated Masters degree may be awarded by the programme's Board of Examiners on a subject specific basis using one of the following alternatives.
-Use of an alternative calculation mechanism must be approved by Academic Board as a variation to the University's assessment Regulations. - F.3.5.F.i The award has an undergraduate Honours classification determined by calculating the weighted mean of all Level 6 and Level 7 module marks. - F.3.5.F.ii The award has an undergraduate Honours classification determined by calculating the relative weighting of Level 5, Level 6 and Level 7 module marks using the ratio: Level 5: 20%; Level 6: 40%; and Level 7: 40%.
-The weighted mean mark of all modules at each Level would be combined. - F.3.5.G Any modules awarded through AP(E)L will not be used in the above calculations. - F.3.5.H Students may resit up to 60 credits. - F.3.5.1 Students who have not met the pass standard after resit assessment will have failed the Integrated Masters degree stage and will be awarded the Bachelor degree confirmed by the Board of Examiners on completion of Level 6 of the programme.
+The standard formulae used in the University Undergraduate Regulations for Bachelor degrees will be used to generate the classification. - F.3.5.F With a variation to regulations approved by Academic Board the programme's Board of Examiners can, on a subject specific basis use either one of the following alternatives to the calculation of an Integrated Masters outcome.
+Where such variations are applied, these are detailed in the University's Variations to Undergraduate Taught Regulations. - F.3.5.F.i The award has an undergraduate Honours classification determined by calculating the weighted mean of all Level 6 and Level 7 module marks. - F.3.5.F.ii The award has an undergraduate Honours classification determined by calculating the relative weighting of Level 5, Level 6 and Level 7 module marks using the ratio: Level 5: 20%; Level 6: 40%; and Level 7: 40%.
+The weighted mean mark of all modules at each Level would be combined. - F.3.5.G Any modules awarded through AP(E)L will not be used in the above calculations. - F.3.5.H Students may resit up to 60 credits. - F.3.5.I Students who have not met the pass standard after resit assessment will have failed the Integrated Masters degree stage and will be awarded the Bachelor degree confirmed by the Board of Examiners on completion of Level 6 of the programme.
 Where 60 credits of Level 7 modules have been completed, the student will be entitled to the additional award of a Postgraduate Certificate.
 The award of Postgraduate Certificate will be classified by calculating the weighted mean mark across all the Level 7 modules passed as part of their studies. - F.3.5.J There is no opportunity to retake modules.